loda-lang/loda-lang.github.io/index.markdown

 ## Contributing

-LODA is open source.
-Its source code is hosted in the [loda-lang](https://github.com/loda-lang) organization on GitHub.
-If you find bugs, have feature requests or want to contribute code directly, please open issues or pull requests.
-For general questions, please contact us on GitHub or via e-mail.
-Thanks for contributing!
+LODA is an open-source project.
+You can find our source code in the [loda-lang](https://github.com/loda-lang) organization on GitHub.
+If you encounter any bugs, have ideas for new features, or wish to contribute code, we warmly welcome you to open issues or pull requests.
+For general inquiries or discussions, feel free to join us on our [Discord](https://loda-lang.org/discord) or contact us via e-mail.
+Your contributions and engagement are greatly appreciated!